thenicebro/scenarios/linux/lab-cancel-file-change/step1.md

 # Using the Git Restore Command

-Before you start the lab you need to enter the working directory `myrepo` to complete all the next operations, run `cd ~/myrepo` to enter the working directory.
+Before you start the lab you need to enter the working directory `myrepo` to complete all the next operations, run `cd ~/project/myrepo` command to enter the working directory.

 ## Instructions:

 1. `touch test.txt`
 2. Open `test.txt` in your favorite text editor(`vim` or `vi`) and add some text.
 3. `git add test.txt`
 4. Open `test.txt` in your text editor(`vim` or `vi`) and make some changes to the text.
 5. `git status`

    ```bash